wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-nodejs-develop-deploy-mac.md

 ## Next steps

-You've deployed a Node.js application to a web site in Azure Websites. <!-- deleted by customization To learn more about how Azure Websites run Node.js applications, see [Azure Websites: Node.js](http://blogs.msdn.com/b/silverlining/archive/2012/06/14/windows-azure-websites-node-js.aspx) and [Specifying a Node.js version in an Azure application](/documentation/articles/nodejs-specify-node-version-azure-apps). -->
+You've deployed a Node.js application to a web app in Azure.
+To learn more about how Azure web apps run Node.js applications, see [Azure Web Apps: Node.js](http://blogs.msdn.com/b/silverlining/archive/2012/06/14/windows-azure-websites-node-js.aspx) and [Specifying a Node.js version in an Azure application](/documentation/articles/nodejs-specify-node-version-azure-apps).

-Node.js provides a rich ecosystem of modules that can be used by your applications. <!-- deleted by customization To learn how web sites works with modules, see [Using Node.js modules with Azure applications](/documentation/articles/nodejs-use-node-modules-azure-apps). -->
+Node.js provides a rich ecosystem of modules that can be used by your applications.
+To learn how Web Apps works with modules, see [Using Node.js modules with Azure applications](/documentation/articles/nodejs-use-node-modules-azure-apps).

-If you encounter problems with your application after it has been deployed to Azure, see [How to debug a Node.js application in Azure Websites](/documentation/articles/web-sites-nodejs-debug) for information on diagnosing the problem.
+If you encounter problems with your application after it has been deployed to Azure, see [How to debug a Node.js application in Azure Web App](/documentation/articles/web-sites-nodejs-debug) for information on diagnosing the problem.

-This article uses the Azure Management Portal to create a web site.
+This article uses the Azure Management Portal to create a web app.
 You can also use the [Azure Command-Line Interface](/documentation/articles/xplat-cli-install) or [Azure PowerShell](/documentation/articles/powershell-install-configure) to perform the same operations.

 For more information about how to develop Node.js applications on Azure, see the [Node.js Developer Center](/develop/nodejs/).

 <!-- keep by customization: begin -->
 [Azure Management Portal]: http://manage.windowsazure.cn
-[Azure Command-Line Tools for Mac and Linux]: /documentation/articles/xplat-cli
+[Azure Command-Line Tools for Mac and Linux]: /documentation/articles/xplat-cli-install
 [Azure PowerShell]: /documentation/articles/powershell-install-configure
 [portal-new- Website]: ./media/web-sites-nodejs-develop-deploy-mac/plus-new.png
 [portal-git-username-password]: ./media/web-sites-nodejs-develop-deploy-mac/git-deployment-credentials.png